iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 **Data Wrangling:** Finessing messy data into formats where meaningful analysis can be performed.
 Developing new warehousing solutions when need arises

-**Model Development and Deployment:** Development of machine learning models from theoretical principles and subsequent validation/deployment
+**Model Development and Deployment:** Development of machine learning models from principled mathematical approaches to subsequent validation/deployment in production

 **Blockchain Development:** Utilizing public or private blockchains in an application stack